bl-software/sim_rbco2/README.md

 ```PYOPENGL_PLATFORM=egl python mgui.py --simtype=2 --paper=0 --fig=0 --sdp=testf3a/ --dofig='Fig 3a'```

 This will remove the data in the data folder and rerun the sim and gen the figure (good for testing)

 ```rm testf3d/*; PYOPENGL_PLATFORM=egl python mgui.py --simtype=2 --paper=0 --fig=3 --sdp=testf3d/ --dofig='Fig 3d' --dosim```

 ```rm testf3c/*; PYOPENGL_PLATFORM=egl python mgui.py --simtype=2 --paper=0 --fig=2 --sdp=testf3c/ --dofig='Fig 3c' --dosim```

 This will simply open the app set to do RBC sims related to paper 1
 ```PYOPENGL_PLATFORM=egl python mgui.py --simtype=2 --paper=0```

-Create Sigmoid similar to Fig 5 for any strains requires 2 runs for first half of the point and second half of the points.
+# Create Sigmoid similar to Fig 5 for any strains
+Requires 2 runs for first half of the point and second half of the points.
 To much data for the computer to run all at once.
-Edit the file Params/Sim_3__RBCO2/Paper_1__RBCO2/Params_8__Fig_5.py -- in extras comment out FIG5
+Edit the file Params/Sim_3__RBCO2/Paper_1__RBCO2/Params_8__Fig_5.py
+-- in extras comment out FIG5
 -- set run=1
 save
 ```PYOPENGL_PLATFORM=egl python mgui.py --simtype=2 --paper=0 --fig=4 --sdp=testSS1/ --dofig='Fig 5' --dosim```
 edit again
 -- set run=2